Interpol Notice Deletion | CCF Challenge | Intercollegium

 Our Notice Deletion Process

-- Case assessment and strategy — we review all available information about the notice, the underlying criminal case, and the requesting country to identify the strongest grounds for deletion
+• Step 1 — Case Assessment: We review all available information about the notice, the originating criminal case, and the requesting country to identify viable grounds for deletion.
+This initial consultation is free and confidential.

 Notice Deletion: Frequently Asked Questions